Application Procedures and Eligibility

 The cover letter is used to identify the specific track (or tracks) to which applicants are applying.
 The applicant may identify up to 2 tracks of interests.
 We urge candidates to consider which track(s) fits best with their internship training and academic goals as well as their long-term career goals.
 Each candidate is evaluated by each track separately.

 We suggest applying to tracks with similar overlap such as Behavioral Medicine Track and Neuropsychology Track; or Behavioral Medicine Track and General Adult Track.
-It is a rare applicant whose background and experiences make them a strong candidate for the General Child Track and the General Adult Track.
+Furthermore, it is a rare applicant whose background and experiences make them a strong candidate for the General Child Track and the General Adult Track.
 Additionally, rarely are applicants strong candidates for both the General Child and the Autism and Developmental Disabilities tracks.
 We would encourage applicants to make a choice between these two tracks, unless there are exceptional circumstances about your training background.

 PLEASE NOTE: If you want to apply to more than two tracks, you MUST contact the Program Coordinator at psychsom@uw.edu for further instructions.